-The college is pleased to announce a semester abroad program for juniors in Aix-en-Provence, starting in Spring 2017!
-Students from both campuses may participate; the program of study in France will include every aspect of the established curriculum of the spring semester of junior year (seminar, tutorials, and laboratory).
-In France, students will learn the language that is the focus of the junior year at St. John’s College but in a living context and will experience the readings of the junior seminar and tutorials from within their original cultural setting.
+St. John’s offers select juniors the opportunity to spend a semester abroad in the city of Aix-en-Provence in France.
+Students from both campuses may participate; the program of study will include every aspect of the established curriculum of the spring semester of junior year (seminar, tutorials, and laboratory).
+While in France, students will learn the language that is the focus of the junior year at St. John’s College but in a living context and will experience the readings of the junior seminar and tutorials from within their original cultural setting.

 Aix-en-Provence is a beautiful, ancient Provencal city just north of Marseille.
 St. John’s will be supported by the Institut Américain Universitaire (IAU) College, which is headquartered in Aix.
 The college will set up a small satellite campus in the elegant old buildings of IAU in the heart of the old city center.
 IAU will provide additional educational and cultural opportunities, as well as travel excursions.
 Student accommodations will be provided through IAU.
 Students will stay with French families in Aix within accessible distance to the college and have morning and evening meals at home.
 This arrangement is one of the best ways to integrate students into local life.